marinacmedeiros/marinacmedeiros/README.md

 ## Hello There :vulcan_salute:!

 <div align="justify">
 I'm a nerd who always loved tecnology and used to be a lawyer too.
-Currently I'm studying Software Analysis and Development and working as a Software Developer at Roverpix.
+Currently I'm working as a Software Developer at Roverpix and studying Software Analysis and Development.
 Here I show some projects from school, works and etc.
 </div>

 ##